ZenarchistCode/ZenSleep/readme.txt

-[MaxRestNightWithFire=100%] Maximum achievable rest % when sleeping during the night with a fire [MaxRestWhenWetDay=40] Maximum achievable rest % when sleeping with wet clothes during the day (regardless of fire) [MaxRestWhenWetNight=75] Maximum achievable rest % when sleeping with wet clothes during the night (regardless of fire)
+[MaxRestNightWithFire=100%] Maximum achievable rest % when sleeping during the night with a fire [MaxRestWhenWetDay=40] Maximum achievable rest % when sleeping with wet clothes during the day (regardless of fire) [MaxRestWhenWetNight=75] Maximum achievable rest % when sleeping with wet clothes during the night (regardless of fire) [ImmunityBoostAtRestLevel=100] Give the player immunity boost when this rest level is reached (like taking a vitamin - set 0 to disable)
 ######################################################################
 SLEEP ACCELERATOR CONFIG
 ######################################################################